megancoyle/map_sketch/README.md

 ## Unsolved Problems/Next Steps
 * Email authentication for users who sign up by using ActionMailer
-* Fine-tuning the user experience of adding map images to the site or possibly encoding/decoding images so they are stored in the database
 * Giving users the ability to erase lines
 * Giving users the ability to change the stroke width
 * Adding the 'get address' ability to the form so users can dynamically change the location for what map they draw on